 The old attitude of all care and no responsibility is still with us in too many cases.

 After all, you are handing the keys of your vessel to someone else.
 Reputable lay-up businesses are willing to go the extra mile.
 Marine Layup Services adds additional protection and security.
 The best place to start checking is with the overall contract & insurance certificates.
 Make sure you’re fully covered.
 In addition, checking documentation will provide a greater level of comfort.

 A couple of things worth noting:

-Trends are changing rapidly.
-Authorities have clamped down in some areas (such as the Malacca Straits) but unauthorised boardings are on the increase elsewhere.
-It pays to review details and assess risks with the operator.
+- Trends are changing rapidly.
+Authorities have clamped down in some areas, but unauthorised boardings are increasing elsewhere.
+So it pays to review details and assess risks with the operator.

-We recommend all valuables either be removed for shore storage, or locked-up on board.
-Photographs of items, along with a written inventory, should be included in the handover document.
+- We recommend removing valuables for shore storage or locking up onboard.
+The handover document should include photographs of items and a written inventory.
 Onshore storage will ideally have full-time security staff or, at the very least, be in a reputable location or country.
-Consider sending valuable equipment to your company’s own storage location.
-If gear is not on the vessel, it can’t be stolen from it.
+Consider sending valuable equipment to your company’s storage location.
+Removing valuables means they will not go missing.

 The same is true when it comes to emptying bilge-holding tanks or pumping out sewage tanks.
 Where is the water going?
 Is the activity compliant with environmental regulations?

 Some lay-up services can accommodate complex tasks such as pipe repairs, painting and blasting.
 Others require extra effort when mobilising your vessel, perhaps due to the location.
 The same goes for floating cranes and site survey work.
 Equipment mobilisation costs are expensive, so understand your potential needs.
 Also, checking if you need the work done might be wise.
 Is it possible to get it done?
 Who will do it and when?
 Availability and costs need consideration in any lay-up site review.